One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Results

 \subsection{Comment toxicity}

-In Pre-Q, we measured a median user toxicity score of .060 (\madval{.02}), which decreased slightly but steadily both in Post-Q (\medmadval{.058}{.02}) and Post-R (\medmadval{.052}{.02}).
-As shown in the top row of Figure~\ref{fig:toxicity_change}, user- level changes in toxicity after the quarantine were mostly symmetrical and concentrated in the region of \Fhalf{} = 0, meaning that the vast majority of users only manifested minor changes and that users who increased their toxicity were counterbalanced by a similar number of users who decreased it.
+In Pre-Q, the median user toxicity score was .060 (\madval{.02}), which decreased slightly but steadily both in Post-Q (\medmadval{.058}{.02}) and Post-R (\medmadval{.052}{.02}).
+As shown in the top row of Figure~\ref{fig:toxicity_change}, user-level changes in toxicity after the quarantine were mostly symmetrical and concentrated in the region of \Fhalf{} = 0, meaning that the vast majority of users only manifested minor changes and that users who increased their toxicity were counterbalanced by a similar number of users who decreased it.
 Nonetheless, the figure also shows a couple of outlier users (dark-colored) who increased their toxicity substantially (\Fhalf{} $\simeq$ 0.75).